metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Compute `total_shares` private keys, by evaluating this [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on the `secret_coefficients` private keys and a participant index iterating from 1 to `total_shares`.
 - Store the resulting private keys in an ordered list as `sent_shares`, indexed by the respective participant index of the recipient participant.

-### Submission of polynomial commitments to orchestrator
+### Submission of polynomial commitments to coordinator

-Each candidate for participant MUST submit, as an application for participation in the generation process, a commitment on their `secret_coefficients` to the orchestrator.
+Each candidate for participant MUST submit, as an application for participation in the generation process, a commitment on their `secret_coefficients` to the coordinator.
 This commitment might be:

 - polynomial commitments $C_i = \{g^{a_{i0}}, g^{a_{i1}}, \ldots, g^{a_{i(t-1)}}\}$ — an ordered array of public keys derived from the `secret_coefficients`
 - a hash on array of data, mandatorily including the polynomial commitments, and possibly other public data (examples: the generation count and / or threshold, the public key of the candidate, etc)

 The applications for participation must be sortable through a standard deterministic algorithm - for example, by sorting hashes by value.
 The algorithm must be chosen so as to minimize the probability for sorting collisions, even as a result of collaboration between candidates to create one.

-### Orchestrator processing of polynomial commitments
+### Coordinator processing of polynomial commitments

-The orchestrator MUST collect applications for participation from at least `total_shares` candidates within a predefined timeout period.
+The coordinator MUST collect applications for participation from at least `total_shares` candidates within a predefined timeout period.
 Failure to achieve this MUST result in the generation process being aborted.

-If more than `total_shares` candidates were initially notified and apply for participation, the orchestrator MAY select among them exactly `total_shares` participants based on predefined selection criteria.
+If more than `total_shares` candidates were initially notified and apply for participation, the coordinator MAY select among them exactly `total_shares` participants based on predefined selection criteria.
 These candidates become the participants in the key generation.

-#### Verification
+#### Commitment verification

 The collected applications must be checked at the end of the application period for sorting collisions.
 Should two or more application cause a sorting collision (for example, have the same hash), the candidates that produced them MUST NOT be accepted as generation participants.

-If that leaves fewer candidates for participants than the wanted count of key shares, the orchestrator MUST terminate the generation procedure.
+If that leaves fewer candidates for participants than the wanted count of key shares, the coordinator MUST terminate the generation procedure.
 It also MAY terminate it even if there are enough candidates, just because a sorting collision is found.

-The orchestrator also MUST trigger a procedure for punishing - eg. slashing - the candidates involved in the collision, either if they have already misbehaved in the same or other way, or even at a first violation.
+The coordinator also MUST trigger a procedure for punishing - eg. slashing - the candidates involved in the collision, either if they have already misbehaved in the same or other way, or even at a first violation.

 ### Assignment of participant indices

-Once the final set of participants is selected, the orchestrator deterministically assigns each one a unique participant index in the range
+Once the final set of participants is selected, the coordinator deterministically assigns each one a unique participant index in the range
 1 to `total_shares`, using a standardized deterministic algorithm:

 One such algorithm might be: